 Newcastle upon Tyne

 § This page gives an overview of the Newcastle upon Tyne local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Newcastle upon Tyne, set on the north bank of the River Tyne, is a vibrant city with a rich industrial past and a striking architectural heritage.
 Its iconic skyline includes the medieval Newcastle Castle, Grey Street’s Georgian architecture, and the modern Sage and Millennium Bridge linking it to Gateshead.
 The River Tyne flows through the heart of the city, where the Quayside has been revitalised into a hub of restaurants, galleries, and nightlife.
 Newcastle is also home to cultural institutions like the Theatre Royal, Discovery Museum, and the Great North Museum, alongside green areas such as Town Moor and Jesmond Dene.
 Its riverside location, historic roots, and cultural vibrancy make it one of the North East’s most prominent urban centres.